Skip to main content

 Step 8: Review

 In the REVIEW section, you can send a test message to see if everything is OK.
-Please note that, for SMS, your test messages will also use your SMSAPI points.

 If everything is working the way you want, click on the RUN button, and you're done!
 Enjoy your Newsletter Subscription automation.